browserengineering/book/book/visual-effects.md

         return skia.ColorBLACK
 ```

-You can add more "elif" blocks to support your favorite color names;
+You can add more "elif" blocks to support any other color names you
-modern browsers support [quite a lot][css-colors].
+use; modern browsers support [quite a lot][css-colors].

 [css-colors]: https://developer.mozilla.org/en-US/docs/Web/CSS/color_value